umd-mith/OACVideoAnnotator/drupal/js/video_annotator.coffee.md

 #### Body Display

+    bodyLenses = []

+    app.addBodyLens = (type, lens) ->
+      bodyLenses.push [ type, lens ]

     settings.then (settings) ->
       annotationDisplay = OAC.Client.StreamingVideo.Presentation.AnnotationList.initInstance $(container).find('.annotation-text'),
         dataView: app.dataView.currentAnnotations
         lensKey: ['.bodyType']
         application: appFn

+      for l in bodyLenses
+        annotationDisplay.addLens l[0], l[1]

+      app.initTextLens = annotationDisplay.initTextLens
+      app.addBodyLens = annotationDisplay.addLens
+      bodyLenses = null

-      annotationDisplay.addLens "Text", _"Annotation Body Text Lens"
+      annotationDisplay.addLens "Text", (container, view, model, itemId) -> _"Annotation Body Text Lens"

 We highlight the annotation body based on which annotation is currently in focus.
 This is an application-wide setting (but may be different for each instance of the application, and thus for each video on the page).
 All changes to which annotation is in focus should be done by calling `app.setActiveAnnotation()` with the `id` of the annotation.

       app.events.onActiveAnnotationChange.addListener annotationDisplay.eventFocusChange

 #### Annotation Body Text Lens

 We base our display of the annotation body on a fairly simple text display.
 Other annotation body types can be defined and will work as long as a suitable lens is provided.

-    (container, view, model, itemId) ->
+    # given (container, view, model, itemId) ...

     rendering = annotationDisplay.initTextLens container, view, model, itemId hoverBinding = hoverController.bind rendering.el
     inEditing = false
     textEl = $(rendering.el).find(".body-content")
     inputEl = $("<textarea></textarea>")
     rendering.el.append(inputEl)
     inputEl.hide()
     item = model.getItem itemId
     hoverBinding.events.onFocus.addListener -> app.setActiveAnnotation itemId
     superFocus = rendering.eventFocus
     superUnfocus = rendering.eventUnfocus

     canEditThis = settings.permissions.bypass or settings.permission.edit_any or (settings.permission.edit_own and (settings.user_id in item.owner))

     canDeleteThis = settings.permissions.bypass or settings.permission.delete_any or (settings.permission.delete_own and (settings.user_id in item.owner))

     rendering.eventFocus = ->
       superFocus()
       if canEditThis or canDeleteThis
         pos = $(rendering.el).position()
         textControls.eventMove pos.top, pos.left
         textControls.eventShow()
       else
         textControls.eventHide()

     rendering.eventUnfocus = ->
       textControls.eventHide()
       superUnfocus()

     rendering.eventEdit = ->
       if not inEditing and canEditThis
         app.lockActiveAnnotation()
         inEditing = true
         text = textEl.text()
         textEl.hide()
         inputEl.show()
         inputEl.val(text)

     superDelete = rendering.eventDelete
     rendering.eventDelete = ->
       if not inEditing and canDeleteThis
         superDelete()

     rendering.eventCancel = ->
       if inEditing and canEditThis
         app.unlockActiveAnnotation()
         inEditing = false
         textEl.show()
         inputEl.hide()

     rendering.eventSave = ->
       if inEditing and canEditThis
         app.unlockActiveAnnotation()
         inEditing = false
         textEl.show()
         rendering.eventUpdate inputEl.val()
         inputEl.hide()

     rendering

 ## Drupal Glue

 We use Drupal's mechanisms to bootstrap the annotation client.
 This involves getting settings from the Drupal module and any context provided by Drupal.

     _"Drupal Glue:resolve settings"

-    _"Drupal Glue:fetch annotations"
+    annotationJSONLD = _"Drupal Glue:fetch annotations"

+    hoverController = OAC.Client.StreamingVideo.Drupal.Hover.initInstance {}
+    clickController = OAC.Client.StreamingVideo.Drupal.Click.initInstance {}

+    OAC.Client.StreamingVideo.Player.onNewPlayer.addListener (playerobj) ->
-    OAC.Client.StreamingVideo.Player.onNewPlayer.addListener _"Drupal Glue:instantiate application"
+      _"Drupal Glue:instantiate application"

 [resolve settings](#)